Hand Pain and Problems

-Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent The following are the most common symptoms for ganglion cysts include: Wrist pain that is aggravated with repeated use or irritation
+Soft, fluid-filled cysts can develop on the front or back of the hand for no apparent The most common symptoms for ganglion cysts include:

+Wrist pain that gets worse with repeated use or irritation

 A slow growing, localized swelling, with mild aching and weakness in the wrist An apparent cyst that is smooth, firm, rounded, or tender

-The symptoms of ganglion cysts may look like other medical conditions or problems.
+The symptoms of ganglion cysts may look like other health conditions or problems.
 Always see your healthcare provider for a diagnosis.

 At first, when the cyst is small and painless, treatment is usually not needed.
 Only when the cyst begins to grow and hand function is treatment usually necessary.
-Treatment inflammation of a tendon (the tough cords of tissue that connect muscles to bones.
+Treatment Tendons are the tough cords of tissue that connect muscles to bones.
 Two major problems a tendon.
-It can affect any tendon, but is most commonly seen in the wrist and fingers.
-When the When the tendons become irritated, swelling, pain, and discomfort will occur.
+It can affect any tendon.
+But it is most often seen in the wrist and fingers.
+When the tendons become irritated, swelling, pain, and discomfort will occur.
 Tenosynovitis is the inflammation of the lining of the tendon sheaths which enclose the tendons.
-The tendon sheath is usually the site which becomes inflamed, but both the sheath and the tendon can become inflamed simultaneously.
+The tendon sheath is often the site which becomes inflamed.
+But both the sheath and the tendon can become inflamed at the same time.
 The cause of tenosynovitis is often unknown.
-But usually strain, overuse, injury, or excessive exercise may be implicated.
-Tendonitis may also be related to disease (such as, diabetes or rheumatoid Common tendon disorders include:
+But usually strain, overuse, injury, or excessive exercise may be a factor.
+Tendonitis may also be linked to disease such as diabetes or rheumatoid Common tendon disorders include: